btihen/btihen/content/post_edu/edgilty_btihen_heros_journey/index.md

 - The Agile Samurai: How Agile Masters Deliver Great Software, by Jonathan Rasmusson (ISBN-13 9781934356586)
 - [Advice on Conduction Agile Project Kickoff Meetings](https://www.mountaingoatsoftware.com/blog/advice-on-conducting-agile-project-kickoff-meetings), by Ben Kohen
 - [How To Run A Project Kickoff Meeting (With Sample Agendas)](https://thedigitalprojectmanager.com/project-kickoff-meeting/), by Ben Aston

+**Invoke/Involve Stories**

+Allow students to dream a future and work with difficulties.

+- [Common Structure of the Greatest Communicators](https://youtu.be/1nYFpuc2Umk) - A TEDxEast talk by Nancy Duarte.
+Explores making the status quo unappealing and draw them forward to the future of what can be, drawing people in and using resistance to move forward.
+- [The Clues to a Great Story](https://www.ted.com/talks/andrew_stanton_the_clues_to_a_great_story?language=en) - shares what he knows about storytelling -- starting at the end and working back to the beginning.
+A TED talk by Andrew Stanton, the writer behind "Toy Story" and "Wall-E" and "John Carter." _Contains graphic language._
+- [The magical science of storytelling](https://www.youtube.com/watch?v=Nj-hdQMa3uA) - a TEDxStockholm by David JP Phillips.
+David JP Phillips shares key neurological findings on storytelling and with the help of his own stories, induces in us the release of four neurotransmitters of his choice.